-I was hired for my first school librarian position 3.5 years ago, and I vividly remember how excited I was.
+I was hired for my first school librarian position in 2015, and I vividly remember how excited I was.
 If you’re anything like me, you’re probably already dreaming about all of the things you’ll do, ways you’ll decorate, books you’ll purchase, etc. You also may be feeling a smidge anxious or nervous.
 You might be feeling more than a smidge.
 And that is okay!

 We’ve all been there.
 The position of school librarian is, in my unbiased opinion, the absolute best job in the world.
 One of the best things about it, for me anyway, is that the job duties are so diverse and varied, I knew I’d never be bored.
 Of course, that also means there are a lot of moving parts and different hats.
 That can be intimidating, especially when you are just starting out.